Terms of Employment: Federal

 - There are several exceptions to the at-will presumption.
 Not all of the exceptions are recognized by all states.
 See Exceptions to the At-Will Employment Relationship.

 - Federal and state antidiscrimination statutes prohibit employers from basing employment decisions on an employee's race, color, religion, sex, pregnancy, national origin, age, disability, genetic information and veteran status.
-Specific state statutes may also protect employees from discrimination based on other factors, such as sexual orientation.
+Specific state statutes may also protect employees from discrimination based on other factors.
 See Statutory Exceptions to the At-Will Presumption.

 - It is common for employees in certain industries, as well as high level executives, to have a written employment contract.
 An employment contract sets out the duties of the employee and employer, and provides the employer with the opportunity to clarify the relationship, as well as to include restrictive covenants, such as noncompetition, nonsolicitation and nondisclosure covenants, to protect the employer from competition.
 See Written Employment Contracts.